chetanadeore2004-cyber/Hotel-Performance-Dashboard/README.md

 ## 🎯 Business Problem

-A hotel has a large amount of booking data, but management does not have a clear view of:
+A hotel has a large amount of booking data, but management does not have a clear view of its revenue, customer booking patterns, room performance, booking channels, and cancellations. :

 - Overall booking performance
 - Revenue generated